Hyrax: Extant species

 In the 2000s, taxonomists reduced the number of recognized species of hyraxes.
-In 1995, they recognized 11 species or more, but as of 2013, only four were recognized, with the others all considered as subspecies of one of the recognized four.
+In 1995, they recognized 11 species or more.
+However, as of 2013, only four were recognized, with the others all considered as subspecies of one of the recognized four.
 Over 50 subspecies and species are described, many of which are considered highly endangered.
 The most recently identified species is Dendrohyrax interfluvialis, which is a tree hyrax living between the Volta and Niger rivers but makes a unique barking call that is distinct from the shrieking vocalizations of hyraxes inhabiting other regions of the African forest zone.

+The following cladogram shows the relationship between the extant genera: